-The Writers House offers three residencies per year in an historic cottage in downtown Spartanburg, S.C.
+The Writers House offers two residencies per year in an historic cottage in downtown Spartanburg, S.C.
 The program is open to emerging writers in the United States who have completed a college degree (BA, BFA, MA, MFA, PhD) in creative writing within the past five years or are pursuing a graduate degree (MFA, MA, or PhD) in writing.
 Residents receive lodging, utilities, and a stipend; they are responsible for their own transportation and meals.
 Our residencies include a community service component of 15 weeks with the Hub City Writers Project, and offer a stipend of $150 a week.

 Our next residency opportunities are: